kasundm5566/web-analyzer/README.md

 - Implement a more sophisticated method for detecting login forms.
 - Add support for analyzing other types of content (e.g., images, videos, etc.).
 - Add authentication mechanism to the endpoint.
+- For the login, currently it is using an in-memory database.
+It can be improved by using a proper database.

 ---